svkucheryavski/pcv/README.md

 pvset = pcv(X, 'nComp', 4, 'nSeg', 4, 'Scale', true);
 ```

-File `demo.m` contains a demo code based on $NIRSim$ dataset from the paper.
+File `demo.m` contains a demo code based on *NIRSim* dataset from the paper.
 See comments in the code for more details.

 ### Bugs and improvements

 We plan to improve and extend the code gradually.
 If you found a bug please report using issues or send an email.